 Botox is the brand name for a toxin produced by the bacteria Clostridium botulinum.
 Typically, this toxin is dangerous.
 It can cause serious health problems, namely botulism, an illness that can cause muscle paralysis and difficulty breathing among other severe symptoms.
 Years ago, however, researchers discovered that small amounts of the substance could have positive effects on human health.
 When a small, weakened amount of Botox is injected into a muscle, the signal from the nerve to the muscle is blocked, which prevents the muscle from contracting (or contracting as strongly as before the injection).
 Most famously, this relaxes wrinkles in the face.

 Botox treatments are non-surgical; injections are administered with a small needle in a doctor’s office and can be finished in just a few minutes.
 It typically works within 10-14 days, and the effects can last as long as four to six months.
-In addition, some patients use Botox in conjunction with physical therapy.
+In addition, some patients use Botox with physical therapy.
 The relief provided by the treatments can make it possible to rehabilitate the muscles, improving flexibility and strength.

 Botox Benefits for Injured Ohio Workers